oneapi-src/oneAPI-tab/tab-dpcpp-onedpl/README.rst

     * All pointers must be in same context
     * Not likely to work if devices are not all from same vendor
-    * peer-to-peer, GPU's directly accessing each other's memory, is being considered for inclusion in Level Zero spec, and might be added to DPC++ spec
+    * Peer-to-peer, GPU's directly accessing each other's memory, is being considered for inclusion in Level Zero spec, and might be added to DPC++ spec
-    * non-restricted shared allocations should work fine
+    * Non-restricted shared allocations should work fine

   * What about atomics?